 This is my second kick at the cat.
 My first marriage ended after 16 years.
 In all honesty, I never thought I would do it again.
 I had my children.
 I was happy with my life and career.
 For once, I was in total control and I liked that.
 I didn’t have to get someone else’s feedback if I wanted to paint my bedroom a dark eggplant colour.
 I didn’t have to justify to anyone how I spent my money.
 And I chose how to raise my own children in my own house.

-This is a second marriage for both of us and we both brought our own baggage.
+This is a second marriage for both of us and we both brought our own baggage into this new relationship.
 I quickly realized that there would always be the shadows of the first marriages looming over us.
 We both had children with our previous spouses.
-This meant that the exes, for the forseeable future, would be a part of both our lives.
-As well, we had to accept and nurture our new relationships as step-parents.
-Whoa!
+This meant that we not only had to deal with a second marriage with stepchildren but that our exes, for the foreseeable future, would be a part of both of our lives too.
+And that sucked.
+Big time.